Praneet460/100DaysofMLCode/README.md

 3. Most methods improve the model training & test performance.
 That's why we will use them all together.
 4. After applying all the models together we get the accuracy near to <b>98%</b>.
 [Look Here](https://github.com/Praneet460/100DaysofMLCode/blob/master/July_10_2018/Final_Model.ipynb)

+## Day 6: July 11, 2018

+### What I did?

+Go through a series of lectures on self driving cars by Udacity.